 Jill Grieser has been employed as a corrections officer, and lead classification officer for the Shawano County Jail for 20 years.
 She has earned an Associate Degree in Corrections Science from Northeast Wisconsin Technical College and a Bachelors Degree in Criminal Justice Management from Concordia University.
 She currently holds the position of Secretary for the Wisconsin Jail Association.

-Kelly Devine has been employed by the Barron County Sheriff’s Department for 11 years, four as a Jail Sergeant.
-At the Barron County Jail she is the FTO Program Supervisor, Huber Transfer Coordinator, Intoximeter Operator, Classification Officer and Notary.
-She has been on the Wisconsin Jail Association Board of Directors since 2012 and currently is the Assist Treasurer.
+Kelly Devine has been employed by the Barron County Sheriff’s Office since 2004.
+In 2012 she was promoted to a Jail Sergeant.
+At the Barron County Jail she is the FTO Program Supervisor, Classification Supervisor, Huber Transfer Coordinator, An Intox operator and Notary.
+She has been on the Wisconsin Jail Association Board of Directors since 2012.
+Currently she is the Treasurer of the organization.

 Outagamie County (retired)